dominicjbroadbent/power_method/README.md

 # MontEigen
-Monte Carlo Methods for evaluating eigenvalues of matrices
+Collection of algorithms evaluating eigenvalues and eigenvectors of matrices.
+Geneally focused on Monte Carlo methods.